UCS - Universal Certification and Services

 Alignment With Sustainability Goals

 The 2026 revision places stronger emphasis on sustainability and responsible energy management.
-While improving energy efficiency continues to deliver cost benefits, it is now positioned as a core element of environmental stewardship and organizational resilience.
-This enables organizations to align data centre operations with corporate sustainability strategies and long-term environmental commitments.
+While improving energy efficiency continues to deliver cost benefits, it is now positioned as a core element of environmental stewardship and organisational resilience.
+This enables organisations to align data centre operations with corporate sustainability strategies and long-term environmental commitments.

 Improved Measurement Accuracy